TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

 .. container:: table-row

    Property

+         .. _stdwrap-addparams:

          addParams

    Data type
          ->addParams

    Description
-         Lets you add tag-parameters to the content  *if* the content is a tag!
+         Lets you add tag parameters to the content  *if* the content is a tag!

    Default